SkippoJnr/recipe-page/README.md

-# Frontend Mentor - recipe-page solution
+# Frontend Mentor - Recipe-page solution

 This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.